simonalexanderson/ListenDenoiseAction/README.md

 ```

 # Dance synthesis demo
-We include processed test music inputs for generating dances from the model.
+## Data and pretrained models

-## Pretrained models
+Please download our pretrained dance models from [here](https://zenodo.org/record/8156769) and move them to the `pretrained_models` folder.
-Please download pretrained dance models from [here](https://zenodo.org/record/8156769) and move them to the `pretrained_models` folder.
+We include processed music inputs from the test dataset in the `data` folder for generating dances from the model.

-## Synthesis
+## Synthesis scripts
 We provide shell scripts for reproducing the dance user studies in the paper.
-To try out locomtion synthesis, please go to http://motorica.ai
+To try out locomotion synthesis, please go to http://motorica.ai/.
 ```
 ./experiments/dance_LDA.sh
 ./experiments/dance_LDA-U.sh